Aneja-Lab-Yale/Aneja-Lab-Public-MissingData/README.md

 To reproduce our analysis:
 - Process PUF files to .dta per NCDB instructions
 - Run `process_missing.do` to convert all missing and unknowns to same sentinel values
 - Categorize all variables of interest in an excel file.
-Save as column A "variable" and B "category"
+Record in column A "variable" and B "category"
 - Run `analysis.do` to reproduce analysis